verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] What a tough way to go through life.
 - [ ] Name a neurological disease after me when I die
 - [ ] Born at the time of Crosshairs of internet and puberty
+- [ ] You have lost nothing in your sexiness by being so elegant